kecicz/backend-tables/README.md

 The list with filter elements is passed to Backend Tables on init using the `filterElems` option

 ## Searching
+Easiest way is to enable backend search is to simply enable simple datatables own searchable option.

-Search option from Simple Datatables is overridden by this plugin.
-If you want to search your table, you need to create own text input, that will be used for backend searching.
-This input is then passed over to Backend Tables using the `searchInput` option.
+If you want to use custom search input with your table, you can create your own text input, that will be used for backend searching.
+This input is then passed over to the Backend Tables using the `searchInput` option.
 You can also pass over a button, used to clear the search query.